-This statement sets out Strand Palace’s commitment and actions to developing and adopting a proactive approach to tackling modern slavery including all forms of labour exploitation within our business.
-This statement relates to actions and activities during the financial year 1st January 2021 to 31st December 2021.
+This statement sets out Strand Palace’s commitment and actions to developing and adopting a proactive approach to tackling the problem of modern slavery, including all forms of labour exploitation within our business.
+This statement relates to actions and activities during the financial year 1st January 2022 to 31st December 2022.

 - The Managing Director has overall responsibility for ensuring this policy complies with our legal and ethical obligations and that all employees within the company comply with it.